overhangio/tutor/docs/install.rst

 ------------

 * Supported OS: Tutor runs on any 64-bit, UNIX-based OS.
 It was also reported to work on Windows (with `WSL 2 <https://docs.microsoft.com/en-us/windows/wsl/install>`__).
-* Architecture: support for ARM64 is a work-in-progress.
-See `this issue <https://github.com/overhangio/tutor/issues/510>`__.
+* Architecture: Both AMD64 and ARM64 are supported.
 * Required software:

     - `Docker <https://docs.docker.com/engine/installation/>`__: v20.10.15+